What If the Pain of Pet Loss Becomes Too Much to Bear?

 If you find yourself doing drugs or drinking excessively after the death of a pet, the additional support of a counselor may help you process through and come up with alternative methods to cope with your experience.

-If feelings of suicide emerge and you begin to feel unsafe, please know there is always help available and people that care at the National Suicide Hotline at 1-800-273-8255.
 Seeking the guidance and support of a counselor is never a sign of weakness, but a strength.